wsummerhill/CSharp-Alt-Shellcode-Callbacks/README.md

 <br />
 For each code sample, any decrypting/decoding routines could be changed to fit your needs.<br />

-It's also possible to replace the Marshal.Copy() functions with alternatives such as:
+It's also possible to replace the some functions in the code with alternatives such as:
-- RtlMoveMemory()
+- Use RtlMoveMemory() instead of Marshal.Copy()
-- WriteProcessMemory()
+- WriteProcessMemory() instead of Marshal.Copy()
+- Use the managed function Marshal.AllocHGlobal() to allocate space instead of VirtualAlloc()
 <br />

 **Compiling intructions with csc.exe**: